Yellow-green algae

 Yellow-green algae or the Xanthophyceae (xanthophytes) are an important group of heterokont algae.
 Most live in fresh water, but some are found in marine and soil habitats.
 They vary from single-celled flagellates to simple colonial and filamentous forms.
 Xanthophyte chloroplasts contain the photosynthetic pigments chlorophyll a, chlorophyll c, β-carotene, and the carotenoid diadinoxanthin.
-Unlike other heterokonts, their chloroplasts do not contain fucoxanthin, which accounts for their lighter colour.
+Unlike other Stramenopiles (heterokonts), their chloroplasts do not contain fucoxanthin, which accounts for their lighter colour.
 Their storage polysaccharide is chrysolaminarin.
 Xanthophyte cell walls are produced of cellulose and hemicellulose.
 They appear to be the closest relatives of the brown algae.

 Classifications

 The species now placed in the Xanthophyceae were formerly included in the Chlorophyceae.
 In 1899, Lüther created the group Heterokontae for green algae with unequal flagella.
 Pascher (1914) included the Heterokontae in the Chrysophyta.
 In 1930, Allorge renamed the group as Xanthophyceae.

-The monadoid (unicellular flagellates) and also sometimes the amoeboid species have been included by some authors in the Protozoa or Protista, as order Heterochloridina (e.g., Doflein and Reichenow, 1927-1929), as class Xanthomonadina, with orders Heterochloridea and Rhizochloridea (e.g., Deflandre, 1956), as order Heterochlorida (e.g., Hall, 1953, Honigberg et al., 1964), as order Heteromonadida (e.g., Leedale, 1983), or as subclass Heterochloridia (e.g., Puytorac et al., 1987).
+The monadoid (unicellular flagellates) and also sometimes the amoeboid species have been included by some authors in the Protozoa or Protista, as order Heterochloridina (e.g., Doflein and Reichenow, 1927–1929), as class Xanthomonadina, with orders Heterochloridea and Rhizochloridea (e.g., Deflandre, 1956), as order Heterochlorida (e.g., Hall, 1953, Honigberg et al., 1964), as order Heteromonadida (e.g., Leedale, 1983), or as subclass Heterochloridia (e.g., Puytorac et al., 1987).
 These groups are called ambiregnal protists, as names for these have been published under either or both of the ICZN and the ICN.